leonardoanalista/java2word/README.md

 I don't know how to host this in google code.
 The good thing is I commented in almost all methods.
 When you are writing your code, Eclipse (or whatever) should display the comment for you.

+TODO: link to a component library reference.

 ##CURIOSITIES##

-There was a real world project necessity described above but I really wanted to practice TDD skills and apply all code quality tools in java.
+There was a real world project needed.
+However I really wanted to practice TDD skills and apply all code quality tools in java.
 I decided to host the code at Google's SVN.
-I created the project and gave a really one line description just because it was a required field and 5 days after, one guy asked me if I had any documentation - I had to quickly write some and add examples...
+I created the project and gave literally one line description just because field was required.
+After 5 days, one guy asked me about the documentation - I had to quickly add examples.

-I "forced" the usage some design patterns GOF (Strategy) just because I wanted to practice.
+*I "forced" the usage some design patterns GOF (Strategy) just because I wanted to practice.
-I (Leonardo) haven't used Windows since 2008.
+*I (Leonardo) haven't used Windows since 2008.
-I use Mac OS and Linux and currently don't have MS Word installed.
+*I use Mac OS and Linux and currently don't have MS Word installed.
 I use VM and Word Viewer on Wine'

+_abraco a todos!_
+#Leonardo Correa#